© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Aberllynfi chapel is a scheduled monument protected by Cadw under reference BR351.
 View the official record →

-Aberllynfi chapel is a medieval chapel located in Breconshire, Wales, situated within the landscape of the former commote of Talgarth.
+Aberllynfi chapel is a medieval religious structure located in Breconshire, Wales, serving as a place of worship and burial within the local community.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR351.

 Aberllynfi chapel dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Aberllynfi chapel is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR351.